SolaceProducts/terraform-provider-solacebroker/docs/resources/oauth_profile_client_required_claim.md

 ### Required

 - `client_required_claim_name` (String) The name of the ID token claim to verify.
 - `client_required_claim_value` (String) The required claim value, which must be a string containing a valid JSON value.
+Note that this attribute requires replacement of the resource when updated.
 - `oauth_profile_name` (String) The name of the OAuth profile.